General national economic measures

 -The cultural sectors can also benefit from the new set of measures approved on 3rd June:

 The new measures include the development of a program ("Neustart Kultur") to mitigate the effects of the Corona pandemic in the cultural field, with an emphasis on the conservation and strengthening of the cultural infrastructure.
-1bn euros have been allocated to this programme, including €150m to music (live music venues, festivals, etc.).
+1bn euros have been allocated to this programme, with €150m to music, including 80m specifically dedicated to events.
 See here.
 This stimulus package includes a €10m increase for Initiative Musik, a programme which supports artists and can now co-fund Creation, rehearsal & pre-production (co-funding going from 40% to 90%).

 Reduction of the general VAT rates for six months from 19% to 16% (and from 7% to 5% for the cultural sectors).